truher/all25/lib/src/main/java/org/team100/lib/trajectory/timing/README.md

-# timing
+# lib.trajectory.timing

-The `lib.trajectory.timing` package helps to create trajectory schedules.
+This package helps to create trajectory schedules.

 It is similar to the WPI package `math.trajectory.constraint`.